frederic-perez/AmE-dictionary/data/idioms.md

 __ball and chain__ A wife.
 __ball is in your court__ It is up to you to make the next decision or step.
 __ballpark figure__ :two: A rough numerical estimate.
 __bank on__ :four: Rely on, count on.
 For example, _You can bank on Molly’s caterer to do a good job._ This expression alludes to _bank_ as a reliable storage place for money.
-To have confidence in; to rely on somebody or something. _Ted was banking on that._
+To have confidence in; to rely on somebody or something. _Ted was banking on that._ _Fillon can beat Le Pen, but don’t bank on it._
 __bare (one’s) teeth__ To display an angry, violent, and/or threatening reaction to or against something or someone, as does a dog or wolf when threatened.
 __barking up the wrong tree__ Looking in the wrong place.
 __barnburner__ :three: Any thing, event, or occasion that is especially exciting, impressive, and/or successful.